4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 > This option is not not available in [scalable sessions mode](WebServer/sessions.md) (there is no validation).

-IP address validation status for session cookies.
+Estado de validación de la dirección IP para las cookies de sesión.
 For security reasons, by default the 4D web server checks the IP address of each request containing a session cookie and rejects it if this address does not match the IP address used to create the cookie.
 En algunas aplicaciones específicas, es posible que desee desactivar esta validación y aceptar las cookies de sesión, incluso cuando sus direcciones IP no coinciden.
 For example when mobile devices switch between Wifi and 4G/5G networks, their IP address will change.
 In this case, you must pass 0 in this option to allow clients to be able to continue using their Web sessions even when the IP addresses change.
 Note that this setting lowers the security level of your application.
 When it is modified, this setting is effective immediately (you do not need to restart the HTTP server).